Belmont-Hill-Makerspace/.github/profile/README.md

 - [PID Controller Introduction](https://drive.google.com/file/d/166zqVQZYmXL9I0Y7ppLrOE1ZkAhLqQ1O/view)

-### Installation
+### Installations

-The development of these project requires the use of some key tools that help reduce the pain points of robotics.
-Ensure you have the following:
+> The development of these projects requires the use of some key tools that help reduce the pain points of robotics.

 - [git](https://git-scm.com/): a version control system for tracking code changes and team collaboration
 - [GitHub Desktop](https://desktop.github.com/download/): interact with Team 35075 remote code repositories
 - [C++ Compiler](https://releases.llvm.org/download.html): a toolchain for compiling and running C++ programs, typically pre-installed on most systems
-- [Visual Studio Code](https://code.visualstudio.com/): integrated development environment (IDE)
+- [Visual Studio Code](https://code.visualstudio.com/): integrated development environment (IDE) to make coding all you have to think about
 - [VEX Extension](https://marketplace.visualstudio.com/items?itemName=VEXRobotics.vexcode): an extension for managing and developing VEX robotics projects efficiently
 - [PROS Extension](https://marketplace.visualstudio.com/items?itemName=sigbots.pros): extension for Visual Studio Code to streamline VEX using the PROS framework